nguyricky/Automated-Minecraft-Server-Deployment/README.md

         ./setup.sh

 Once finished the Minecraft server may take approximately 3-5 minutes to become fully operational.
 However, the actual time required for deployment may vary.

+## Support

+Feel free to [donate](https://ko-fi.com/rickynguyen), and know that every contribution goes a long way in supporting my continued development!